-Types of Rocks Used in Water Gardens
+Types of Used in

 Fieldstone: Known for its rustic, natural look, fieldstone is a popular choice in water garden designs.
-Its irregular shapes and diverse colors blend seamlessly into outdoor landscapes, making it ideal for constructing naturalistic ponds and waterfalls.
+Its irregular shapes and diverse colors blend seamlessly into outdoor landscapes, making it ideal for constructing naturalistic and .
 Fieldstone is typically used to create robust, stable structures that withstand the test of time.

 Slate: Slate’s fine grain and ability to split into flat sheets make it a superb option for creating elegant, tiered waterfalls.
 Its dark, rich colors provide a striking contrast against the vibrant greens of typical garden foliage, enhancing the overall depth and appeal of the garden.